 Other great features include easily produced panorama shots using the on-screen guide; wireless communication via the convenient app on your smartphone or tablet; time-lapse image capability; and an outstanding 24.3 megapixels.

 This is the perfect intermediate-level mirrorless camera that produces top-quality images and 4k video, essential to the experienced blogger or vlogger and with a mid-level price tag.

 The features of this camera are aimed at multimedia professionals and creative enthusiasts who want really good image quality.
 The massive 24.2 megapixel, full HD video recording, and autofocus make it a top-notch camera for seamless upload via Wi-Fi.

 A lot of thought has gone into the design of this camera and the majority of the button controls are located on the back or on the top and are within easy reach as you hold the camera.

-Most of the controls are accessible via the rear one-touch flip-out viewfinder and the autofocus in live view are amazing.
+Most of the controls are accessible via the rear one-touch flip-out viewfinder and the autofocus in live view is amazing.

 The battery life is great, with a brilliant 960 images on one full charge which is huge in comparison to some other cameras.
 Great if you will be away from a power source for an entire day.